DiMaker DiMaker Айырмашылық неде?

 • files

-An array containing the IDs of the created files.
-Only on successful completion of the request.
-To get the file itself in JPG format, you need to go to https://dimaker.app/getfile/{ID}/.
-To download a PDF file, you need to add pdf/ to the address.
-The API returns the file ID immediately, but it takes time to prepare the files themselves - from 1 to 5 seconds per file.
-Until the file is created, a request to https://dimaker.app/getfile/{ID}/ will return a 404 error.
+An array containing IDs of the created files.
+Only in case of successful operation.
+To obtain the actual JPG file, you need to access https://dimaker.app/getfile/{ID}/.
+To download a PDF file, you need to append pdf/ to the URL.
+The API returns the file ID immediately, but it takes time to prepare the actual files - from 1 to 5 seconds per file.
+Before the file is created, accessing https://dimaker.app/getfile/{ID}/ will return a 404 error.

 • url

-The URL string for displaying a file download widget.
-Only on successful completion of the request.
+URL string for displaying the file download widget.
+Only in case of successful operation.
 You need to create an Iframe with the specified URL.
-Simply clicking on the URL will not give a result.
-The domain of the site where the file is being received must be correctly specified in the API settings.
+Simply accessing the URL won't give you the result.
+The domain of the website where the file is being retrieved must be correctly specified in the API settings.

-Creating each file takes 1 second + several seconds for processing the entire group.
-Immediately after sending the request, you can open Iframe with the specified URL.
-If the files are not yet ready, a corresponding message will be displayed.
-As soon as the files are ready, they will be offered for download.
+Creating each file takes 1 second + several seconds to process the entire group.
+Immediately after sending the request, you can open an Iframe with the specified URL.
+If the file creation is not yet complete, a corresponding message will be displayed.
+Once the files are ready, they will be available for download.

 • error_text

-Only on error.
+Only in case of an error.
 Text description of the error.
-Possible errors: incorrect Secure token, substitution mask, document ID, email template ID, Disk folder ID, or internal server error.
+Possible errors: incorrect Secure token, replacement mask, document ID, letter template ID, Folder ID in Drive, or internal server error.

 {